Anomalous thermal relaxation in warm ion plasmas: Thermal relaxation of an ion fluid

-In order to set a physical scenario, in this work we consider a screened ion fluid so that the interaction potential $ V\left(\left\{\vec{r}_j\right\}\right)$ is given by the Yukawa interaction, characterized by spatial length $\lambda$.
-This is well motivated by charge screening, where the Coulomb potential due to a charge $Ze$, $V_C\sim Ze/r$ becomes $V_Y\sim e^{-r/\lambda}/r$ in the electron fluid surrounding it according to the Debye-Hückel theory.
-For an ideal, point-like (PL) $Z_i$ charge located at position $\vec{r}_i$ it reads
+In order to set a physical scenario, in this work we consider a screened ion fluid so that the interaction potential $ V\left(\left\{\vec{r}_j\right\}\right)$ is given under Yukawa form, characterized by a spatial length $\lambda$.
+This is well motivated by charge screening, where the ion Coulomb potential $V_C\sim Ze/r$ becomes $V_Y\sim Ze^{-r/\lambda}/r$ when surrounded by an electron fluid according to the Debye-Hückel theory.
+For an ideal, point-like (PL) ion with charge $+Z_i$ located at position $\vec{r}_i$ it reads